Residential Drafting and Design TechniquesCLOSED

 - BLDG2018 Strength of Materials 1

 This course provides students with an opportunity to solve and present formal solutions to problems related to elementary structural analyses.
-Topics include simple stress, properties of materials, geometry of cross section, shear force and bending moment diagrams and beam selection.
+Topics include stress, strain, material properties, cross-sectional properties, shear and bending moment diagrams, beam selection and column design.

 Prerequisite: BLDG 1002